omarraza/hello-world/README.md

 # hello-world
 Flashing the world

-Doing what we do every night Pinky, plan to take-over the world!
+Doing what we do every night Pinky, planning to take-over the world!